Frequently Asked Questions

 We will make every effort possible to return to DC no later than 6:30 p.m., with corresponding earlier stops at the other bus departure points.
 However, there is no way to guarantee that a problem might not cause the return to DC to be later than planned.
 Therefore, if you have important plans for a Saturday evening (e.g., tickets to the Kennedy Center), we do not suggest that you come on that day's hike.

-Will I receive supplemental information about the hike in addition to what is on the Web site and in the quarterly schedule?
+Will I receive more information about the hike in addition to what's in the hike listing?

 During the drive to the trailhead, the hike leader will explain the role of the hike leaders, the use of directional arrows at trail junctions, and the responsibility of hikers when they leave the trail for any reason.
 The hike leaders will also provide each hiker with a trail map, review it and alert the hikers to any obstacles, such as a stream crossing or a change in trail blaze colors.
 In addition, the hike leaders will circulate throughout the bus to answer any questions.

 What are the benefits of using a bus?

 By using a bus for transportation, CHC can offer a much greater variety of hikes.
 For instance, hikes with different starting and ending points can be done more easily with a bus.
 One of the key benefits of using a bus is that it has a professional driver, which can make the ride after the hike more relaxing and potentially safer than private vehicles driven by hikers who may be sleepy following the physical exertion of the hike.
 The bus also allows hikers the option of reading, sleeping, or socializing during the ride to and from the hike location.